QwenAudio/FunResearch/README.md

 # Fun Research
 Welcome to **Fun Research**!
-This repository is maintained by the **Speech Team at Alibaba's Tongyi Lab**, serving as an open-source platform for our cutting-edge research in speech, audio, NLP technologies.
+This repository is maintained by the **Qwen Audio Team at Alibaba Group**, serving as an open-source platform for our cutting-edge research in speech, audio, NLP technologies.
 We believe in accelerating scientific progress through transparent collaboration, and invite the global research community to explore, reproduce, and build upon our work.

 ## Why Fun Research?